lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 I’m just a monk.
 What would I know?
 Not much, really.
 I’ve no illusion about that.

 I know about early Buddhist texts, and I’m pretty confident when I speak on them.
+They tell us that we should learn to recognize evil; and when we recognize it, to stop doing it.
+This, then, is an essay about evil, about how to recognize it, and how to stop participating in it.

-I know something about my own mind, too.
+I know a little something something about my own mind, too.
 Well, I picked up a thing or two.

 I’m a child of the eighties.
 Most kids my age were doing the thing, getting a career and a job, listening to Wham!
 I was too cool for that.
 I listened to The Clash, or The Triffids, or Do Re Mi, or later, Nina Simone and Charles Mingus.
 And I helped pass out leaflets warning that Rupert Murdoch was a threat to society.